YeoSiZhao/tp/docs/UserGuide.md

 * Items under each category are listed with their details.
 * If the inventory is empty, the app shows `Inventory is empty.`

+### Sorting items: `sort`
+Lists the entire inventory grouped by category with items sorted within each category.

+Format: `sort SORT_TYPE`

+Parameters:
+* `SORT_TYPE`: The field to sort by.
+Valid values are:
+  * `name` - Sort items alphabetically by name (case-insensitive)
+  * `expirydate` - Sort items by expiry date (earliest first)
+  * `qty` - Sort items by quantity (highest first)

+Examples:

+* `sort expirydate`
+* `sort qty`

+Expected result:

+* All categories are shown in numbered order.
+* Items under each category are sorted by the specified field and listed with their details.
+* If the inventory is empty, the app shows `Inventory is empty.`

 ### Find items by keyword: `find keyword/...`
 Finds items whose names contain the given keyword.